DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/10-Running-Initial-Tasks.md

-## Checking To See If Parsing Method Has Changed Thu Mar 28 00:20:14 MDT 2024
+## Checking To See If Parsing Method Has Changed Fri Mar 29 00:20:14 MDT 2024
-## Checking To See If Parsing Method Has Changed Thu Mar 28 00:20:14 MDT 2024
+## Checking To See If Parsing Method Has Changed Fri Mar 29 00:20:14 MDT 2024
-## Checking To See If Parsing Method Has Changed Thu Mar 28 00:20:14 MDT 2024
+## Checking To See If Parsing Method Has Changed Fri Mar 29 00:20:14 MDT 2024
-Process Took 1 Seconds.
+Process Took 0 Seconds.
-Process Took 1 Seconds.
+Process Took 0 Seconds.
-Process Took 1 Seconds.
+Process Took 0 Seconds.
 [Details If Any](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/TopLevelScripts/10-Running-Initial-Tasks/70-Checking-To-See-If-Parsing-Method-Has-Changed.md)
 [Details If Any](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/TopLevelScripts/10-Running-Initial-Tasks/70-Checking-To-See-If-Parsing-Method-Has-Changed.md)
 [Details If Any](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/TopLevelScripts/10-Running-Initial-Tasks/70-Checking-To-See-If-Parsing-Method-Has-Changed.md)